sbercloud-terraform/terraform-provider-sbercloud/docs/resources/nat_gateway.md

 * `name` - (Required, String) Specifies the nat gateway name.
 The name can contain only digits, letters, underscores (_), and hyphens(-).

-* `internal_network_id` - (Required, String, ForceNew) Specifies the network ID of the downstream interface (the next hop of the DVR) of the NAT gateway.
+* `vpc_id` - (Required, String, ForceNew) Specifies the ID of the VPC to which the NAT gateway belongs.
-    Changing this creates a new nat gateway.
+  Changing this will create a new resource.

-* `router_id` - (Required, String, ForceNew) Specifies the ID of the router this nat gateway belongs to.
-Changing this creates a new nat gateway.
+* `subnet_id` - (Required, String, ForceNew) Specifies the subnet ID of the downstream interface (the next hop of the DVR) of the NAT gateway.
+  Changing this will create a new resource.

 * `spec` - (Required, String) Specifies the nat gateway type.
     The value can be: